School Info

 Mid-Year Reflection

-Is desired progress being made to accomplish the intended outcome for this Goal by the end of the school year?
-Yes
+Progress: Is desired progress being made to accomplish the intended outcome for the Area of Focus by the end of the school year?
+No

 Area of Focus: ELA 3-5